What do You Know about the International Diamond Grading System (4Cs)?

 There is a general scale from Excellent (Ideal) to Poor which describes the proportions of each cut grade:

-- Excellent or Ideal - Diamonds with ideal proportions and even patterns of dark and bright areas which allow the light to maximize its brilliance and sparkles.
+- Excellent or Ideal - Diamonds with ideal proportions and even patterns of dark and bright areas allow the light to maximize its brilliance and sparkles.

 - Very Good - Diamonds of this cut grade are very similar to the ideal ones.
 They feature excellent symmetry and polish.